devpnryn/Pocket-Spectrometer-V2/README.md

       <img src="https://github.com/scientistnobee/Pocket-Spectrometer-V2/blob/main/Images/IMG_7600c.jpg" alt="alt text" width="500">
    - Press-fit the M5StickC into the body from the top
    - Apply black electrical tape to cover the AMS sensor and wires for light isolation and protection
-   - Attach the cap if desired
+   - Press fit the white reflector at the narrow slot.

 ## Applications